biaanjos/Bookmarks/README.md

 # Bookmarks
-React Native Project - Cross-Platform Mobile Development
+React Native Group Project - Cross-Platform Mobile Development course - fall/2022

 An app to search for books and save them to read later